 - Silk trees

-Seed companies often carry a selection specifically for hummingbirds.
+Seed companies often carry seed selections specifically for hummingbirds.
 Mail order and local garden centers can advise and pick out the right plants as well.
-There is no apparent shortage of hummingbird enthusiasts on-line, among bird-watching communities, garden clubs, Master Gardeners programs, and local extension agencies.
+There is no apparent shortage of hummingbird enthusiasts on-line.

 What’s the Best Hummingbird Feeder?

-Red glass feeders attract attention; glass is easier to clean and more durable than plastic.
+- Glass and brass feeders are easier to clean and more durable than plastic